Skip to main content

 What we spend and how we spend it

-HBC is a Statutory Advisory Body which works in partnership with Historic Environment Division its sponsor branch within the Department of Communities who provide the Council’s secretariat.
+HBC is a Statutory Advisory Body which works in partnership with Historic Environment Division its sponsor branch within the Department for Communities who provide the Council’s secretariat.
 The secretariat manages the annual budget which is less than £5,000 per annum.

 This budget is used to cover the cost of travel and subsistence for Council members and as well as any publications which happen throughout the year.
 The cost of recruitment is met by a central recruitment budget within the Department for Communities.